mui/material-ui/docs/data/base/guides/interoperability-with-tailwind-css/interoperability-with-tailwind-css.md

      </div>
 ```

-Some classes were slightly changed on some buttons so we have a consistent focus indicator.

 ## Conclusion

-These are the things we covered in this guide:
+Wrapping it up, these are the things we covered in this guide:

-✅ How to use Tailwind CSS utility classes to style MUI Base components, using the `componentsProps`prop for targeting specific slots within the component.\
+✅ How to use Tailwind CSS utility classes to style MUI Base components.
+We've also used the `componentsProps`prop for targeting specific slots within the component.\
 ✅ How to create custom components for specific slots in more complex customization scenarios.
 We used the `component` prop to pass them into the parent component.\
 ✅ How to apply conditional styling based on the owner component's state using a callback as value for the `componentsProps` prop.